reflexcameras/reflexcamera/usermanual.md

 Some updates can take some time.
 Wait for the progress tracker to reach 100% before refreshing the page.
 If the update hangs and does not change for 30 seconds or more manually refresh the page.

 `Shutdown`
-To avoid data loss or damage to your camera, if it is running always shut it down properly before disconnecting the power.
+To avoid data loss or damage to your camera, always shut it down properly before disconnecting the power.

 Before disconnecting the power source, follow these steps to shut the camera down safely if it is on:
 - Initiate the shutdown process by clicking `Shutdown`.